cclib/cclib.github.io/_sources/data_notes.txt

 nbasis
 ------

-The attribute '''nbasis''' is an integer representing the number of basis functions used in the calculation.
+The attribute ``nbasis`` is an integer representing the number of basis functions used in the calculation.

 nmo
 ---

-The '''nmo''' attribute gives the number of molecular orbitals in the calculation.
-It is an integer and is typically equal to ''[[nbasis]]'', but may be less than this if a linear dependency was identified between the basis functions.
+The ``nmo`` attribute gives the number of molecular orbitals in the calculation.
+It is an integer and is typically equal to ``[[nbasis]]``, but may be less than this if a linear dependency was identified between the basis functions.

 Commands to get information on all orbitals:

 * GAMESS-UK only usually prints information on the 5 lowest virtual orbitals.
 "FORMAT HIGH" should make it do this for all of the orbitals, although GAMESS-UK 7.0 has a bug that means that this only works for restricted calculations.
-* Jaguar - the first ten virtual orbitals are printed by default; in order to print more of them, use the ''ipvirt'' keyword in the input file, with ''ipvirt=-1'' printing all virtual orbitals (see the [http://www.pdc.kth.se/doc/jaguar4.1/html/manual/mang.html#644675 manual] for more information).
+* Jaguar - the first ten virtual orbitals are printed by default; in order to print more of them, use the ``ipvirt`` keyword in the input file, with ``ipvirt=-1`` printing all virtual orbitals (see the [http://www.pdc.kth.se/doc/jaguar4.1/html/manual/mang.html#644675 manual] for more information).

 scfenergies
 -----------

-The attribute '''scfenergies''' is an array containing the converged SCF energies of the calculation, in eV.
+The attribute ``scfenergies`` is an array containing the converged SCF energies of the calculation, in eV.
 For an optimization log file, there will be as many elements in this array as there were optimization steps.

-* '''Molpro''': typically prints output about geometry optimization in a separate loffile.
+* ``Molpro``: typically prints output about geometry optimization in a separate loffile.
 So, both that and the initial output need to be passed to the cclib parser.

 scftargets
 ----------

-Target values for criteria for determining whether the SCF has converged, whose values are stored in a Numeric array of dimension ''n x m'', where ''n'' is the number of geometry optimisation cycles (1 for a single point calculation) and ''m'' is the number of criteria.
+Target values for criteria for determining whether the SCF has converged, whose values are stored in a Numeric array of dimension ``n x m``, where ``n`` is the number of geometry optimisation cycles (1 for a single point calculation) and ``m`` is the number of criteria.

 The criteria vary from program to program, and depending on the program they may be constant for the whole of a geometry optimisation or they may be different for each geometry optimisation cycle.
 A more complete description follows.